yoki123/torpc/README.rst

 =====

 ToRPC(Tornado + RPC) is a tiny tcp and duplex RPC implementation in Python based on Tornado IOLoop.
-It’s very lightweight and high performance(especially on PyPy).
+It鈥檚 very lightweight and high performance(especially on PyPy).

 Notice: ToRPC was only tested on ``CPython 2.7+`` and ``PyPy 2.5+``